TheHamester/azzys-silly-trinkets/README.md

 # Azzy's Silly Trinkets

 **Azzy's Silly Trinkets** (AST) is a Balatro modification which adds silly miscallaeneous content to the game.
 Mostly serves as a playground for me to experiment and get more acquainted with Balatro modding.
 Can't guarantee the content is balanced or won't crash your game, but I try my best to keep it robust!

+So far this mod only contains 10 new simple boss blinds.

 ## Installation